PADL/libbrowserid/gss-browserid.md

 formatted as a backed assertion, however in the current specification it consists of a single assertion with zero certificates; that is, it is "unbacked".
 It is encoded as a backed assertion in order to provide future support for mutual authentication using native JSON certificates.
+Such support is not defined by this specification; implementations SHOULD reject backed response assertions.

 In the case of a key successfully being negotiated, it is signed with the RP Response Key (RRK).
 Alternatively, it may be signed with the acceptor's